What is Email Authentication?

 Hero Image

 Many email marketers may believe their email program is optimized and bulletproof, especially if their performance is satisfactory.
 However, there could be danger lurking.
 There are thousands of malicious agents hijacking domains daily.
 Spammers are growing more sophisticated in their tactics, enabling them to mimic your domain to look more legitimate.
-As a result, email experts created email validation and authentication standards.
+As a result, email experts created email authentication and validation standards.
 Without sufficient email authentication, your brand is at much greater risk of damage.

 90%